kanchana66/portfolio./README.md

 To run the website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/portfolio.git`
+1. Clone the repository: `git clone https://github.com/kanchana66/portfolio.git`
 2. Open the `index.html` file in your preferred web browser.

 ## Usage

 Feel free to explore the website to learn more about my educational and professional journey.
 You can navigate through the different sections to discover projects and skills.

-## Contribution

-If you'd like to contribute or have suggestions for improvement, please open an issue or create a pull request.
-Your feedback is highly valued.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact